sejalkailashyadav/Center-documentation/23_2_2026_discussion.md

 * The Regional Manager should be able to manage multiple locations (centers).
 * Start with Melissa’s setup first.

+### Child Master

+* The child list should support search functionality for both parent and child names.
+* Search should also be possible based on status, with proper filtering options.

+---

 # Center

 * Add delete options in edit doc section